 Death from an opioid overdose is often preventable.
 If administered in time, the drug naloxone, also known by the brand name Narcan, can reverse the effects of an opioid overdose

 During medically monitored detox, medications may be prescribed to help decrease the uncomfortable symptoms of opioid or opiate withdrawal.

 .
-This usually includes a mix of individual and group counseling, education on opioid addiction and coping strategies to deal with cravings and other factors driving addiction.
-Treatment is available in inpatient and outpatient settings.
+This usually includes a mix of individual and group counseling, education on opioid addiction and coping strategies to deal with cravings and other factors underlying addiction.

 , these medications improve social functioning and increase the likelihood that people will complete treatment.
 One study reported that heroin overdose deaths plummeted by 37 percent after buprenorphine became available in Baltimore.

 Because relapse is common, drug testing is an important component of many drug treatment programs.
 Most opiates and opioids remain in your system